There is a crack, a crack in everything. That’s how the light gets in.

 Welcome!

-The decision to come to therapy can be a difficult one.
-If you’ve never had therapy before, you probably know that this is a very positive step toward greater wellbeing, but you may feel intimidated to start and likely have several questions about what to expect.
-I’m Tim, a Registered Associate Marriage and Family Therapist, and I hope that reading through this website will help demystify the process and give you an idea of what it will be like to work with me.
+Hello, and thank you for considering me to be your therapist.
+I get that the decision to come to therapy can be a difficult one.
+If you’ve never tried therapy before, you probably know that this is a very positive step toward greater wellbeing, but you may feel intimidated to start and likely have several questions about what to expect.
+My hope is that this site will help demystify the process and give you an idea of what it’s like to work with me.

-I believe that every person possesses a great well of inner strength, wisdom, and resourcefulness.
+Everyone possesses a great well of inner strength, wisdom, and resourcefulness.
 After all, it’s what’s enabled you to make it this far in life, and persevere even through the toughest times.
-The problem is, due to trauma and other adverse life experiences, we often lose touch with those strengths; we forget how adaptable and creative we can be in approaching life's challenges.
-We sometimes even forget what we like about ourselves.
+Often though, due to trauma and other adverse life experiences, we lose touch with these strengths; we forget how adaptable and creative we can be in approaching life's challenges.
+Along the way, we can sadly become disconnected from our sense of purpose.

-Whatever brings you to therapy now, I’m passionate about collaborating with you on this healing journey: to understand and accept yourself, to tap into your inner wisdom, and to reconnect with your authentic sense of purpose.
+Whatever brings you to therapy now, I’m passionate about collaborating with you on this healing journey: to understand and accept yourself, tap into your inner wisdom, and reconnect with your authentic voice to bring greater fulfillment, hopefulness, and meaning.
+It’s the privilege of a lifetime to be able to help people find their way.
+I hope that we get to work together.

 My Approach